davepinch/pinchy.cc/content/topics/music/concerto/en.wikipedia.org.snippet-3-1.md

 title: >-
   In the second half of the 18th century, the piano became the most used keyboard instrument, and composers of the Classical Era such as Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven each wrote several piano concertos, and, to a lesser extent, violin concertos, and concertos for other instruments.
 citation: >-
   Wikipedia contributors.
 (2023, October 23).
 Concerto.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 10:04 UTC, November 9, 2023, from https://en.wikipedia.org/w/index.php?title=Concerto&oldid=1181523037
+Retrieved November 9, 2023, from https://en.wikipedia.org/w/index.php?title=Concerto&oldid=1181523037
 date: 2023-11-09
 type: snippet
 url: /en.wikipedia.org/wiki/Concerto/3-1/